deep-finder/cryoet-deepfinder/README.md

 %run script_file.py
 ```

 __Note:__ working examples are contained in examples/analyze/, where Deep Finder processes the test tomogram from the [SHREC'19 challenge](http://www2.projects.science.uu.nl/shrec/cryo-et/).
 The script in examples/training/ will fail because the training data is not included in this Gitlab.
 In addition, the evaluation script (examples/analyze/step3_launch_evaluation.py) is the one used in SHREC'19, which needs python3 and additional packages.
+The performance of Deep Finder has been evaluated by an independent group, and the result of this evaluation have been published in Gubins & al., "SHREC'19 track: Classification in cryo-electron tomograms".